Emergence of correlated proton tunneling in water ice: Model and Methods

 \section{Model and Methods}

 Although their unit cells belong to different space groups, the basic structures of both ice I$_\text{h}$ and XI can be visualized as a hexameric box whose planes are either chair-form or boat-form 3-d hexamers.
-To reduce the complexity, we restrict our model to a 2-d hexagonal ring with a hydroxyl ion (OH$^-$) resides in each vortex, as shown in figure \ref{Model}a.
-Rigid rotations of the vertices are not taken into account because of the high energy cost.
+To reduce the complexity, we restrict our model to a 2-d hexagonal ring with a hydroxyl ion (OH$^-$) resides in each vertex, as shown in figure \ref{Model}-a.
+Rigid rotations of the vertices are not taken into account because of the high energy cost assumed in microscopic models \cite{2006_PTInIceIh} and predicted in experiments \cite{2015_CorrPTInIceXI}.
 Each edge linking two vertices represents a H-bond and includes two equally likely locations for H$^+$ ions.
-These locations (enumerated in figure \ref{Model}a) can be regarded as a crystal lattice in which H$^+$ ions, or protons, move according to the Hamiltonian
+These locations (enumerated in figure \ref{Model}-a) can be regarded as a crystal lattice in which H$^+$ ions, or protons, move according to the Hamiltonian

 where subscripts are in mod $12$, $n_{j} = a_{j}^{\dagger} a_{j}$ is the proton number operator at lattice site $j$, $a_{j}^{\dagger}$ and $a_{j}$ are respectively proton creation and annihilation operators that obey the following anticommutation relations